Review Analysis Conclusion

 Pack Size and Value

-Cotton swabs are usually sold by count, and the per-unit current Amazon listing detail drops noticeably as pack sizes grow.
+Cotton swabs are usually sold by count, and the per-unit cost drops noticeably as pack sizes grow.
 A 300 to 500 count tub is a sensible starting point for a single person, while 625 to 750 count packs tend to offer better long-term value for couples or families.
 Bulk packs of 1,000 or more are worth considering if you use swabs for both personal care and household tasks, or if you want to keep multiple bathrooms and a travel bag stocked at once.
 Keep in mind that very large packs take up more storage space and may not be ideal for small linen closets.

 Intended Use and Safety